BenjaminWills/bens-perceptron-neural-network/README.md

 Where $w_{a,b}$ is the weight from node $a$ in layer $i$ to node $b$ in layer $i+1$.
 Secondly $\bold{b}_{i+1}$ is simply the vector of biases of all of the nodes within the $i+1$ th layer.

 The end goal of all of this is to find the largest activation value at the end of the network, in other words $\max_{x\in\bold{x}_k}$

+The question you may have in mind is how can this network possibly learn?
+All of this preamble only discusses this 'static' definition of a network.
+The answer, as usual, is calculus!

+## Making the network learn